 The eating quality evaluation class does not contribute to the beef judging score of an individual or team.
 It does however contribute to the overall individual and team score.
 The winning team and individual of this class is awarded separately.

-2.4 Lamb carcase classes
+2.4 Lamb classes

-There are two lambplacing and questions carcase classes included within the competition.
-This class requires student to:
+There are two lambs classes included within the competition: